It is a chemotherapy drug used to treat breast cancer.

 You can still have sex during treatment.
 Because it is not known whether chemotherapy drugs can pass into vaginal fluids (or semen), most hospital specialists recommend using barrier methods of contraception, such as condoms, for a few days after chemotherapy is given.

-You should not have any live vaccines while you are receiving chemotherapy.
+It would help if you did not have live vaccines while receiving chemotherapy.
 Live vaccines include measles, rubella (German measles), polio, tuberculosis, shingles, and yellow fever.

-Live vaccines contain a small amount of live virus or bacteria.
+Live vaccines contain a small number of live viruses or bacteria.
 If you have a weakened immune system, what you can do during chemotherapy could be harmful.

 It is safe to have these vaccines six months after your chemotherapy ends.
 Talk to your GP or specialist before getting vaccinated.